nemanjamalesija/Neovim-settings/README.md

-### Note
+> ⚠️ **Note:** Although this repository may still be useful, it is currently **unmaintained**.
-Although useful, this repository is currently unmaintained.
-For up-to-date configurations and references, please check out my dotfiles/neovim directory https://github.com/nemanjamalesija/dotfiles/tree/main/nvim
+> For up-to-date configurations and references, please visit my [dotfiles/neovim directory](https://github.com/nemanjamalesija/dotfiles/tree/main/nvim).